nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 Attainment -  satisfaction in getting something to work -->

-# Why nicer code

 Writing code is fast becoming a key - if not the most important - skill for doing research in the 21st century.
 As scientists, we live in extraordinary times.
 The amount of data (information) available to us is increasingly exponentially, allowing for rapid advances in our understanding of the world around us.
 The amount of information contained in a standard scientific paper also seems to be on the rise.
 Researchers therefore need to be able to handle ever larger amounts of data to ask novel questions and get papers published.
 Yet, the standard tools used by many biologists -  point and click programs for manipulating data, doing stats and making plots - do not allow us to scale-up our research, at least not without many, many more 'clicks'.
 The solution is to write scripts in programs like [R](www.r-project.org/), [python](http://www.python.org/) or [matlab](http://www.mathworks.com.au/products/matlab/).
 Scripting allows you to automate analyses, and therefore [scale-up without a big increase in effort](http://i.imgur.com/SbzNW8s.png).
 Writing code also offers other benefits beneficial to research.
 When your analyses are documented in a script, it is easier to pick up a project and start working on it again.
 You have a record of what you did and why.
 Chunks of code can also be reused in new projects, saving vast amount of time.
 Writing code also allows for effective collaboration with people from all over the world.
 For all these reasons, many researchers are now learning how to write code.

 Yet, most researchers have no or limited formal training in computer science, and thus struggle to write nice code.
 Most of us are self-taught, having used a mix of books, advice from other amateur coders, internet posts, and lots of trial and error.
 Soon after have we written our first R script, our hard drives explode with large bodies of barely readable code that we only half understand, that also happens to be full of bugs and is generally difficult to use.
 Not surprisingly, many researchers find writing code to be a relatively painful process, involving lots of trial and error and, inevitably, frustration.
 If this sounds familiar to you, don't worry, you are not alone.
-There are many [great R resources](link to R resource page) available, but most show you how to do some fancy trick, e.g. run some complicated statistical test or make a fancy plot.
+There are many [great R resources](/intro/resources.html) available, but most show you how to do some fancy trick, e.g. run some complicated statistical test or make a fancy plot.
 Few people - outside of computer science departments - spend time discussing the qualities of nice code and teaching you good coding habits.
 Certainly no one is teaching you these skills in your standard biology research department.

 Realising this, we ([Rich FitzJohn](http://www.zoology.ubc.ca/~fitzjohn/) and [Daniel Falster](http://www.falsters.net/daniel)) have teamed up to bring you the [nice R code](http://nicercode.github.io/) course and blog.
 We are targeting researchers who are already using R and want to take their coding to the next level.
 Our goal is to help you write nicer code.
 By 'nicer' we mean code that is easy to read, easy to write, runs fast, gives reliable results, is easy to reuse in new projects, and is easy to share with collaborators.
 We will be focussing on elements of workflow, good coding habits and some tricks, that will help transform your code from ugly to nice.